 If you run this kind of report to see if your website has been indexed in Google and the results come back with absolutely zero links, you’ll know that Google has not indexed your website.
 If that’s the case, it usually means one of four things:

-1) Your website is completely built in Flash or another media type that isn’t crawlable (although some types of Flash sites are).
-In this case, Googlebot may have found your website, but may have given up on trying to index it because it can’t read the content.
+1) Your website is completely built-in Flash or another media type that isn’t crawlable (although some types of Flash sites are).
+In this case, Googlebot may have found your website but may have given up on trying to index it because it can’t read the content.

 2) You have a command in your website’s robots.txt file (a tiny little text file that sits on your server) that specifically tells your server to hide all of your web pages from search engine spiders.
 This happens sometimes by people who initially set up a website and don’t really know what they’re doing… it’s a rookie mistake, and it happens.

 3) Your website’s pages have a “noindex” command in a meta tag in the head section of the page.
-Just like the robots.txt file example above, this explicity tells a search engine NOT to index your web pages.
+Just like the robots.txt file example above, this explicitly tells a search engine NOT to index your web pages.
 This is also a rookie mistake.

-4) The final, and most likely, reason is that you have a brand new website that has just launched.
-Generally speaking, if you’ve just launched a website, Googlebot will come and find it automatically, and you don’t even have to do anything… but it take its sweet time to do so.
+4) The final, and most likely, the reason is that you have a brand new website that has just launched.
+Generally speaking, if you’ve just launched a website, Googlebot will come and find it automatically, and you don’t even have to do anything… but it takes its sweet time to do so.
 It can take weeks or even months unless you actively participate in building some links to the website and sending some traffic to it.